Valley Flyer

 1 Valley Flyer / Change trains at New Haven Union Station

-- Higher fares apply when a ticket is purchased less than 14 days in advance, during peak travel periods, and when seats are limited on a particular train.
+2. Higher fares are likely when a ticket is purchased closer to the date of departure, during peak travel periods, and/or when seats are limited on a particular train.

 Amtrak tickets